 International Admissions Requirements

-In addition to meeting all general admission requirements indicated on our program-specific requirement pages, all international students must submit the following information to be considered for admission to The Chicago School of Professional Psychology:
+In addition to meeting all general admission requirements indicated on our program-specific requirement pages, an international applicant must submit the following information to be considered for admission to The Chicago School of Professional Psychology:

-Students whose primary language is not English must submit proof they are able to communicate in English at the academic level.
-Acceptable proof of English ability include:
+An applicant whose primary language is not English must submit proof that they are able to communicate in English at a proficient level.
+Acceptable proof of proficiency includes:

-- Official TOEFL score report (TOEFL Code: 7161).
+- Official Test of English as a Foreign Language (TOEFL) score report (TOEFL Code: 7161).
 To be considered for admission, students must submit a minimum score of

 - 79 on the internet-based test